Dirty Harry (film series)

-Dirty Harry is an American neo-noir vigilante action thriller film series featuring San Francisco Police Department Homicide Division Inspector "Dirty" Harry Callahan.
-There are five films: Dirty Harry (1971), Magnum Force (1973), The Enforcer (1976), Sudden Impact (1983) and The Dead Pool (1988).
+Dirty Harry is an American action thriller film series featuring San Francisco Police Department Homicide Division Inspector "Dirty" Harry Callahan.
+The five films are: Dirty Harry (1971), Magnum Force (1973), The Enforcer (1976), Sudden Impact (1983), and The Dead Pool (1988).
 Clint Eastwood portrayed Callahan in all five films and directed Sudden Impact.

-Callahan is notorious for his unorthodox, violent and ruthless methods against the criminals and killers he is assigned to apprehend.
+Callahan is notorious for his unorthodox, violent, and ruthless methods against the criminals and killers he is assigned to apprehend.
 At the same time, he is assigned a partner who is usually either killed or seriously injured during the film.

+Clint Eastwood was the only actor to have appeared in all five films.